daveho/EasySandbox/README.md

 # EasySandbox

-An easy way to sandbox untrusted C programs on Linux.
+An easy way to sandbox untrusted C and C++ programs on Linux.
 Allows them only to allocate memory (up to a fixed amount), read and write via stdin, stdout, and stderr, and exit.
 Sandboxing is done using